Cedar Rapids, Iowa: Flag

-History

 In 1962, a flag design was chosen through a design contest among high schools.
 The artist, Fred Easker Jr, was a high-school senior at the time.
 The flag depicts buildings of Cedar Rapids in blue and the words "Cedar Rapids" and "Iowa" above and below it in red.
 Among the buildings depicted were: a veterans memorial, a church, corn stalks, a factory, an early mill and an unfinished building to signify the city's promising future.

 In 2004, the North American Vexillological Association ranked Cedar Rapids' flag as among the worst flags in the United States.
-Moreover, the flag was decried during a Ted Talk in 2015.
+Moreover, the flag was decried during a TED Talk in 2015.
 On account of this criticism, Cedar Rapids began the process of redesigning the city's flag.
 Residents were asked for input on the colors, symbols, and themes they would like to have the flag include.
 On September 18, 2021, the city unveiled a new flag at Cedar Rapids Public Library.